timothyrusso/timothyrusso/README.md

 ✈️ I love traveling and collaborating with people from around the world.

-📚 Currently focusing on expanding my expertise in React, NextJs, Redux, and TypeScript.
+📚 Currently focusing on expanding my expertise in React, Next, Redux, and TypeScript.

 👋 Don't hesitate to reach out or explore my latest projects on my GitHub profile page.